 Here's my reply:

-Great question… I'd hope that, after the podcast that listeners would:
+Great question… I'd hope that, after hearing the podcast, that listeners would:

 - Stop and think and reflect about how mistakes have shaped them